devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/docs/faults.md

 ### Why this matters

-This avoids failure semantics that depend on mutation order or “who happened to update first”.
+This avoids failure semantics that depend on mutation order or update ordering.
-It also makes record/replay stable: we replay **fault signals**, not “event side effects”.
+It also makes record/replay stable by replaying **fault signals**, not “event side effects”.

 ---